 tired.
 I have sores around my nose which I’ve been ignoring for years but clearly are a tell-tale sign that I’m nutritionally lacking in something.
 I have stomach pains if I eat bread but choose to stubbornly forgot this when the lure of a soft white bloomer gets too much.
 Oh and I have zero will power.

-So when I heard about Catherine’s Gut Well Soon book and and 4-week Reset Your Health programme, I thought I’d throw myself in the deep end and volunteer my services as a guinea pig in the hope that I’ll finally take responsibility for my own
+So when I heard about Catherine’s Gut Well Soon book and and 4-week Reset Your Health plan, I thought I’d throw myself in the deep end and volunteer my services as a guinea pig in the hope that I’ll finally take responsibility for my own

 health and start to listen to my body so I can cruise into my 40th year with wind in my sails and a healthier outlook.

 Over the next four weeks, I will share a completely honest account of my experiences of following this program and the effects I notice on my health, both physically and mentally.

 But before I start, Catherine has advised me to prep a bit so here are my preparing tips for anyone who’s a bit time poor:

 1) Prepare a booklet

 Print off the Reset Your Health recipes for the first week, along with the handy Do’s and Don’ts, top tips and essential rulebook sheets.
 Hole punch and put into a wallet or folder.
 It’s easy to grab for the supermarket or to refer to then.